Construction of two-bubble blow-up solutions for the mass-critical gKdV equations: Introduction

 In addition, the scaling and position parameters $(\lambda(t),x_{1}(t))$ satisfy

 In particular, the blow-up rate for $u(t)$ is

 \end{theorem}

-\begin{remark} We mention here that, Theorem~\ref{thm:main} deal with~\emph{strong interactions} in the sense that the blow-up dynamics of each bubble is perturbed at the main order by the presence of the another bubble (see Section~\ref{SS:ROAD} for more discussion). \end{remark}
+\begin{remark} We mention here that, Theorem~\ref{thm:main} deals with~\emph{strong interactions} in the sense that the blow-up dynamics of each bubble is perturbed at the main order by the presence of another bubble (see Section~\ref{SS:ROAD} for more discussion). \end{remark}

-\begin{remark} The choice of signs and the number of bubbles are related to the solvability of a linear differential system.
+\begin{remark} The choice of signs and the number of bubbles are related to the solvability of a third-order ODE system.
 The source term of this system originates from the interaction between solitons and certain non-localized profiles (see Lemma~\ref{le:AB}).
-Indeed, the system for two bubbles with the same sign is not solvable, and the multi-bubble case is far more involved than the two bubble case.
+Indeed, the system for two bubbles with the same sign is not solvable, and the multi-bubble case is far more involved than the two-bubble case.
 This is the main reason why we restrict ourselves to the current case. \end{remark}